ocaml-flambda/flambda-backend/jane/doc/extensions/_07-comprehensions/01-intro.md

 (`for ... and ...` and `when` alike) in order from left to right; they may be thought of as nested loops/conditionals.

-## A special-case optimization for simple (fixed-size) array comprehensions
+## A special-case optimization for fixed-size array comprehensions

 One somewhat unusual design choice is the decision to allow multiple iterators in a single clause, via `for ITERATOR_1 and ITERATOR_2 and ... and ITERATOR_N`,